 Cardboard construction isn’t just for kids.
-A couple of plywood substitutes on the market are made primarily with recycled cardboard.
+A couple of plywood substitutes on the market are made primarily or entirely from post-consumer waste, such as recycled cardboard.

 Similarly, recycled newspaper is being used to create fiberboard products for roof decking and much more.
 For example, Homasote is a New Jersey company that claims to recycle up to 250 tons of newspaper each day into construction materials.

 Look closely at plywood.
-The fibers look a lot like straw, so it’s no stretch to imagine particleboard from a variety of straw varieties, including wheat, oat and flax straw.
+The fibers look a lot like straw, so it’s no stretch to imagine particleboard from an assortment of straw varieties, including wheat, oat and flax straw.
 All these are available and useful alternatives to traditional pressed wood products.